 Air ALM/ALM Antillean Airlines (LM)

 ALM (LM) was the national carrier of the Netherlands Antilles.
-After KLM (KL) ended its relationship with the airline on its Amsterdam (AMS) to Curaçao (CUR) flights, LM utilised a CityBird (H2) MD-11 to operate the service twice weekly between December 2000 and March 2001.
-The aircraft remained in full H2 livery without additional titles.
+After KLM (KL) ended its relationship with the airline on its Amsterdam (AMS) to Curaçao (CUR) flights, ALM utilised a CityBird (H2) MD-11 to operate the service twice weekly between December 2000 and March 2001.
+The aircraft remained in full CityBird livery without additional titles.

 AirAsia (AK)

-Established originally as a full-service airline in 1996, AirAsia (AK) wet-leased a pair of MD-11s from WO during March and April 1999 to be used on Hadj pilgrim flights between Kuala Lumpur Subang Airport (SZB) and Jeddah (JED).
+Established originally as a full-service airline in 1996, AirAsia (AK) wet-leased a pair of MD-11s from World Airways during March and April 1999 to be used on Hajj pilgrim flights between Kuala Lumpur Subang Airport (SZB) and Jeddah (JED).

-The aircraft, N277WA and N278WA, wore basic ‘AirAsia’ titles on a full white fuselage while the white ‘Tabung Aji’ title and logo of the Malaysian Hadj foundation within a black square were placed on the tail fin.
+The aircraft, N277WA and N278WA, wore basic ‘AirAsia’ titles on a completely white fuselage, while the white ‘Tabung Aji’ title and logo of the Malaysian Hajj foundation within a black square were placed on the tail fin.

 Air Europe (AE)

-In 1990, London Gatwick-based Air Europe (AE) became the launch customer for the Rolls-Royce Trent-powered McDonnell Douglas MD-11 when a firm order was placed for six examples and options on a further 12, with deliveries due to start in 1993.
+In 1990, London Gatwick-based Air Europe (AE) became the launch customer for the Rolls-Royce Trent-powered McDonnell Douglas MD-11, placing a firm order for six examples and options on a further 12, with deliveries due to start in 1993.

 The aircraft would be used to launch year-round scheduled flights to Canada, the US, Mexico, the Caribbean, Australia and New Zealand.
 Indeed, so confident was the management that they would receive the licences to operate these flights, that a pair of tickets for the MD-11 inaugural service to Australia was raffled off at that year’s Christmas party.

-Following the bankruptcy of parent organisation, the International Leisure Group (ILG), Air Europe Ltd. ceased operations on March 8 1991.
+Following the bankruptcy of the parent organisation, the International Leisure Group (ILG), Air Europe ceased operations on March 8, 1991.
 The airline’s demise led to the cancellation of the pending MD-11 orders and options.
 Two airframes had been pre-registered as G-OALM and G-MDII.
 Both airframes were subsequently taken up by Delta Air Lines (DL), albeit without the RR engines.

 Air Outre Mer (IW)

-Air Outre Mer (IW) was founded in 1989 to begin operations from the French overseas island of Réunion utilising a McDonnell Douglas DC-10-30.
-In June 1989, the airline ordered four PW4460- powered MD-11 s for delivery during 1994 and 1995 with options on a further four.
+Air Outre Mer (IW) was founded in 1989 to begin operations from the French overseas island Réunionion, utilising a McDonnell Douglas DC-10-30.
+In June 1989, the airline ordered four PW4460-powered MD-11s for delivery during 1994 and 1995 with options on a further four.

 In January 1992, the airline merged with Minerve (IW).
 The name Air Outre Mer was changed to AOM French Airlines.
 The result of the merger was a total order of seven MD-11s.
 However, none of these orders was taken up.